cppalliance/safe-cpp/proposal/draft.md

    20  InstEnd _4
 ```

 The assignment `t3.0.0.1` lowers to `_4.0.0.1`.
 This is a place name of a local variable.
-Importantly, it doesn't involve dereferences, unlike the result of a `std::get` call.
+Importantly, it doesn't involve dereferences, unlike the result of an `std::get` call.
 It's an _owned place_ which the compiler is able to relocate out of.

 C++'s native array decays to pointers and doesn't support pass-by-value semantics. `std::array` encapsulates arrays to fix these problems and provides an `operator[]` API for consistent subscripting syntax.
 But `std::array` is broken for our purposes.
 Since `operator[]` returns a reference, the `std::array`'s elements are not _owned places_ and can't be relocated out of.